jules2689/json_to_activerecord/README.md

    }
    ```

-While this may not be perfect, it is a great start and saves a lot of manual entry.
+- While this may not be perfect, it is a great start and saves a lot of manual entry.
+- Issues include the fact that some tables may be duplicated (see end of the output below) and polymorphism is not detected (i.e. with Addresses).
-For example, by giving the parser a Shopify Order JSON object, we are given this back in the console:
+- For example, by giving the parser a Shopify Order JSON object, we are given this back in the console:

 ```
 create_table :billing_address do |t|